365 Gellert Blvd

 Fujian Fried Rice ($18) was excellent.
 Full of ingredients including fresh shrimp, mushrooms, scallops, green onions, and a perfect gravy.
 A very filling alternative to white rice.
 One time we ordered this dish to go and they were nice enough to separate the rice from the topping.
 We wish other restaurants would do this!

-Steamed pot rice ($2) is individually steamed and served.
+Steamed pot rice ($2) is individually steamed and served, not usually the case.

 E-Fu Noodles ($14) were simple but freshly made and cooked perfectly.
 Very tender and plentiful.
 One of the better ways to get starch without hitting rice.